NLCaceres/my-portfolio/README.md

     run the processes laid out by `Procfile.dev`
     - Even deeper under the hood, the commands laid out by `Procfile.dev` are:
       - An API process running the Rail server via `bin/rails s` on Port 3001
-      - A web process running the React frontend in development mode via `yarn --cwd react-client start` on Port 3000
+      - A web process running the React front-end in development mode via `yarn --cwd react-client start` on Port 3000
   - For list of commands, run `bin/rails` in the root rails dir
   - `bin/rails app:update` -> Update old files and generate any new ones after updating the Gemfile and running `bundle install`
     - Running this command makes a 'new_framework_defaults' file, which lists settings that will be turned on or changed when you update config.load_defaults in config/application.rb from oldMaj.oldMin to newMaj.newMin (e.g. 6.0 to 6.1).